MHassan05/Pokec-Social-Network-Analysis/README.md

    git clone https://github.com/yourusername/Pokec-Discrete-Structures-Analysis.git
    cd Pokec-Discrete-Structures-Analysis
    ```
-2. Download and place the dataset files in the `data/` directory.
-3. Compile and run the project:
+2. Compile and run the project:
    ```bash
    g++ -o main src/main.cpp
    ./main
    ```
-4. Follow the on-screen menu to explore different analyses.
+3. Follow the on-screen menu to explore different analyses.

 ### Dependencies
-- C++17 or later
-- Standard Library (STL)
+- Just dowload the data from provided Link
+- *Tips:* - As Data is too large to handle you can read the data for specified user
+          - Also Download the readme file from provided link to know more about dataset

 ### Contributors
+For any questions or suggestions, feel free to contact us:

+Creator 1: [Muhammad Hassan] ([MHassan05])
+Creator 2: [Your Partner's Name] ([Hamza-s2004])
 - [Your Name](https://github.com/yourusername)

 ### License